nicklafferty/craftycody/content/crafts/diy-simple-updated-bathroom-cabinets.md

 So, I've started changing it little by little and what I can do is paint just about every surface to get it closer to something I like.
 I decided to start with the cabinets.

 I've seen tons of people online struggle with the best way to paint cabinets.
-I came across a video a while ago that illustrated a top tip for painting them- foam rollers.
+I came across a video a while ago that illustrated a top tip for painting them- **foam rollers**.

+Let me tell you, they work _wonders_.
+I've also started using them whenever I paint furniture.
+The paint goes on so evenly and there are no brush strokes.
+They also make a really satisfying sticky sound as you paint.